-The City of Granby's excellent reputation comes in part from its industrial park, diverse business segments, high-quality companies and many industry-related jobs, as well as from the ingenuity and vitality of its entrepreneurs.
+The City of Granby's excellent reputation comes in part from its industrial park, diverse business segments, high-quality companies and many industryrelated jobs, as well as from the ingenuity and vitality of its entrepreneurs.
 Our industrial park has benefited from investments of over \$1.5 billion in the past 15 years-a strong testament to our ability to adapt to the evolving world of manufacturing.
-What's more, in 2015, we will be able to expand our industrial area by around 225,000 m2 (3% of the current industrial park), allowing some twenty new companies to join the industrial park.
+What's more, we have expanded our industrial area by around 225 000 m2, allowing some twenty new companies to join the industrial park.
 Will yours be one of them?